Igorfain/AppiumAutomaticProject/README.md

 This project demonstrates a basic automation framework using **Appium** and the **Page Object Model (POM)** design pattern for testing Android applications.
 The project is structured to promote modularity, readability, and reusability.

-Additionally, a non-POM test class can be found in the `WITHOUT.POM` package for reference.
+Additionally, a non-POM test class can be found in the 'tests'-> `WITHOUT.POM` package for reference.

 ## Features